SafeGraphInc/awesome-safegraph-datascience/README.md

 # awesome-safegraph-datascience

 This site is a community, crowdsourced collection of datasets, tools, research, and community resources related to SafeGraph Data and the [SafeGraph COVID-19 data consortium](https://www.safegraph.com/covid-19-data-consortium).
-Over 1000 groups are contributing to COVID-19 data science research through the consortium.
-Given the growth of the community and the value of their contributions, we are leveraging the [awesome-list] approach to gather and organize.
+Thousands of organizations work with SafeGraph Data, and are contributing to COVID-19 data science research through the [Safegraph Data Consortium](https://github.com/SafeGraphInc/awesome-safegraph-datascience#safegraph-data-consortium).
+We are leveraging the [awesome-list] approach to organize and share the rapidly growing set of contributions from this community.

+**Please add to the list** :thumbsup: :chart_with_upwards_trend: **:**

-If you would like to contribute a software tool, research project, use case, code, or data product related to or using SafeGraph data, please add it to the list using either:
+Do you have a software tool, research project, use case, code snippet, or data product related to or using SafeGraph data, that you'd like to recommend or share?
+Please add it to the list using either:

 1) a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) with your items added to the list or